chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 ## Take Action

 1. List out the challenges [2mins]

-  - if you're in a group, have everyone pick their top 2-3 challenges [1min]
+If you're in a group, have everyone pick their top 2-3 challenges [1min]

 2. Put the challenges on the 2x2 (impact/effort) matrix [5mins]

 3. Select three high-impact challenges to prototype [2mins]

-  - in a group, everyone gets 2 votes dots and can use them to vote on any challenge on the matrix
+In a group, everyone gets 2 votes dots and can use them to vote on any challenge on the matrix

 4. For each of the 3 challenges, set a ~3Min timer to pick constraints for each time constraint: 2 hours, 2 days, 1 week

-  - example: 2 hours – Figma, 2 days – no database, 1 week – no custom CSS
+Example: 2 hours – Figma, 2 days – no database, 1 week – no custom CSS

 5. Decide and build your first prototype.
 Hold to your constraints.